Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Introduction

-where $x$ denotes the distance traveled by a particle, $E_m$ is the maximum transferrable energy to an electron in a collision with the particle of velocity $\beta c$, $Z^\prime$ and $A$ refer to the atomic number and the weight of the absorber.
+where $x$ denotes the distance traveled by a particle; $E_m$ is the maximum transferrable energy to an electron in a collision with the particle of velocity $\beta c$; $m$ is the electron mass; $Z^\prime$ and $A$ refer to the atomic number and the weight of the absorber.
 In the Bethe theory, the material is completely described by a single number, the mean excitation potential $I$ of the absorber.
-F. Bloch has shown \cite{Bloch} that the mean excitation potential of the atoms is approximately given by $I = (10\,eV)\,Z'$.
-If this approximation is introduced into formula (1) above, one obtains an expression, which is often called the ``Bethe--Bloch formula'' \cite{2008}.
+Felix Bloch has shown \cite{Bloch} that the mean excitation potential of the atoms is approximately given by $I$=$(10\,eV)\,Z'$.
+If this approximation is introduced into formula (\ref{Bethe}) one obtains an expression which is often called the ``Bethe--Bloch formula'' \cite{2008}.

-The first-order Born approximation, upon which the Bethe formula is based, is inadequate to the task of accurately describing the energy-loss rate of highly charged particles.
-It was pointed in \cite{GSI1} the importance of the Mott higher-order-correction term $\Phi_M/2$ \cite{Mott} to the relativistic Bethe formula \cite{Bethe1,Bethe2}
+The first-order Born approximation upon which the Bethe formula is based is inadequate to the task of accurately describing the energy-loss rate of highly charged particles (ions).
+The importance of a higher-order-correction term $\Phi_\textrm{M}$ obtained by Nevill Mott \cite{Mott} to the relativistic Bethe formula \cite{Bethe1,Bethe2} that reads

-where $\Phi_M(\beta,Z)$ are the so-called ``Mott corrections'' (MCs), $n_0Z$ denotes the number of target electrons per unit volume, and $\sigma_B$ is the first Born approximation to the Mott exact cross section $\sigma_M$.
-The importance of $\sigma_M$ for the scattering of heavy nuclei off electrons with respect to the energy-loss straggling has been demonstrated in \cite{theor,GSI2}, and the well known relativistic Bohr result \cite{Bohr} is exceeded by up to a factor of 3.
+was pointed in \cite{GSI1}.
+In the above equations, $\Phi_\textrm{M}$ denotes the so-called ``Mott corrections'' (MCs), $n_0$ is the number of atoms of the substance per unit volume, $\sigma_\textrm{B}$ and $\sigma_\textrm{M}$ signify the first-order Born and the Mott exact (calculated with the aid of the Mott phase shifts) cross sections, respectively.
+The importance of $\sigma_\textrm{M}$ for the scattering of heavy ions off electrons with respect to the energy-loss straggling (``ELS'') of charged particles has been demonstrated in \cite{theor,GSI2}, and the well known relativistic Bohr result \cite{Bohr} is exceeded by up to a factor of 3.\\\\\\